 The finalists were:

 - Heaven 23, Gothenburg

 - PM & Vänner, Växjö

-Follow the links below to check out all the finalists' wine lists on Star Wine List.
+Follow the link below to check out the winning wine list on Star Wine List.

 Austrian Wine - 7 Elements of excitement